KBMT: History

 On January 1, 2009, KBMT added NBC programming on digital subchannel 12.2.
 This came after KBTV, which previously held the affiliation, switched to Fox.
-This in turn caused former Fox affiliate KUIL-LP (now KBMT-LD) to go independent, although they pursued the NBC affiliation.
+This in turn caused former Fox affiliate KUIL-LP (now KUIL-LD) to go independent, although they pursued the NBC affiliation.
 The NBC subchannel is branded as K-JAC NBC, a nod to channel 4's former calls from 1965 to 1999.
 In a ten-year deal with London Broadcasting, KBMT began to manage KUIL's programming as well.

-KBMT shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KBMT shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 50 to VHF channel 12 for post-transition operations.

 Texas Telecasting, Inc. sold the station to London Broadcasting in August 2009.
 That channel was dropped in early 2013 in favor of MundoFox (now MundoMax).
 Due to a realignment, four digital channels are carried on the main 12 signal while the other two (12.5 and 12.6) are carried via the low-power stations, KBMT-LD on 43 SW of Beaumont and K36ID-D on 36 in Orange.
 In Jasper, KVHP-LD on 34 and in Warren, K27JJ-D on 27 carries the main RF12 signal with ABC, NBC, COZI and MeTV.

 In May 2010, London Broadcasting revealed that the company was developing a state network, MYTX, using subchannels like KUIL's .2 (now KBMT-LD2) operated by KBMT.
 MYTX would share Texas news and sports and productions from 41 Entertainment, which is owned by London.

 On May 14, 2014, Gannett announced its intent to purchase KBMT and five other stations from London Broadcasting.
 The sale was completed on July 8.
 By the middle of September 2014, Gannett had also purchased the four low-power digital signals mentioned above.
 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KBMT and the low-power digital signals were retained by the latter company, named Tegna.

 Newscasts

 KBMT launched its news operation in 1962.
 On September 16, 2009, several changes occurred in the newscast lineup.
 The weekday morning show, Good Morning Southeast Texas, began simulcasting on both the ABC and NBC channels while becoming a full two-hour broadcast.
 There began to be a half-hour newscast weekday mornings at 11:30 on KBMT-DT2.
-The NBC channel also launched a weeknight show at 6:30 and begin to simulcast the main channel's weeknight 10 o'clock news.
+The NBC channel also launched a weeknight show at 6:30 and begin to simulcast the main channel's weeknight 10 p.m. news.
 Originally, there was only a separate short news and weather update at that time.
 KBMT-DT2 does not offer local newscasts on weekends unlike the main channel.
 On April 28, 2010, KBMT became the first in the market to air local news in high definition.